-Symptom Problem Corrective Action SoundPoint IP 300, 301, 500, 501, 600, and/or 601 and/or SoundStation IP 4000 behave incorrectly or do not display new features.
-New features are not supported on the SoundPoint IP 300, 301, 500, 501, 600, and 601 and SoundStation IP 4000 and the configuration files have not been correctly modified.
+Symptom Problem Corrective Action SoundPoint IP 300, 301, 430, 500, 501, 600, and/or 601 and/or SoundStation IP 4000 behave incorrectly or do not display new features.
+New features are not supported on the SoundPoint IP 300, 301, 430, 500, 501, 600, and 601 and SoundStation IP 4000 and the configuration files have not been correctly modified.
 These phones will not 'understand' the new configuration parameters, and will attempt to load the new application.
-The attempt to load the new application will fail since there is no 300/301/500/501/600/601/4000 image contained within the sip.ld file, so the phone will continue on and run the current version of application that it has in memory.
+The attempt to load the new application will fail since there is no IP 300/301/430/500/501/600/601/4000 image contained within the sip.ld file, so the phone will continue on and run the current version of application that it has in memory.
 It will however use the new configuration files.
-Refer to Supporting SoundPoint IP 300, 301, 500, 501, 600 and 601 and SoundStation IP 4000 Phones on page 3-23.
+Refer to Supporting Legacy SoundPoint IP and SoundStation IP Phones on page 3-22.
+The VVX 1500 phone will not upgrade when provisioned by a Polycom CMA system.
+The VVX 1500 phone is not running Polycom UC Software 3.3.0 .
+Do the following: Upgrade the VVX 1500 phone to UC Software 3.3.0 using the provisioning server.
+Refer to Upgrading Polycom UC Software on page 3-20.
+Ensure that the Polycom CMA system is running software version 5.0.
+Change the appropriate CMA parameters through the phone's user interface.
+Refer to Provisioning VVX 1500 Phones Using a Polycom CMA System on page 3-25.
+The software on the VVX 1500 phone can now be upgraded through the Polycom CMA system.